TueHellsternKea/study/azure/Azure_Windows_Power_BI.md

 ![](../azure/image/rdp.jpg)

 # Install Power BI Desktop
 When you are connected to the Virtual machine you can install Microsoft Power BI Desktop.
 It is possible to install from the Microsoft Store

 ![](../azure/image/store_power_desktop.jpg)

 *You do not have to use an Microsoft Account - Just bypass the login!*

-Now you can use Microsoft Power BI on the Virtual machine.
+Now you can use Microsoft Power BI on the Virtual machine, connection via RDP.

 # Links
 - [docs.microsoft.com/en-us/power-bi/](https://docs.microsoft.com/en-us/power-bi/)